electric-eloquence/fepper/README.md

 Otherwise, the Scraper will scrape all elements of that class or tag sequentially.
-Such a loosely targeted scrape will save many of the targeted fields to a JSON file, but will only save the first instance of the target to a Mustache file.
+Such a loosely targeted scrape will save many of the targeted fields to a JSON file, but will only save the first instance of the target to a Feplet (.mustache) file.

 Upon submission, you should be able to review the scraped output on the subsequent page.
 If the output looks correct, enter a filename and submit again.
-The Scraper will save Mustache and JSON files by that name in the 98-scrape directory, also viewable under the Scrape menu of the toolbar.
-The Scraper will also correctly indent the Mustache code.
+The Scraper will save .mustache and .json files by that name in the 98-scrape directory, also viewable under the Scrape menu of the toolbar.
+The Scraper will also correctly indent the Feplet code.

 ### <a id="variables.styl"></a>variables.styl